Tobostus/series-plotter/README-EN.md

 ## Access
 The current version is available under https://tobostus.github.io/series-plotter.

+### Installing the PWA
+You can also install the tool as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) (PWA) using supported browsers.
+You will be able to use it offline and it will be placed on your home screen like any other native app.
+All you have to do is add the [website](https://tobostus.github.io/series-plotter) to your home screen like you would add a bookmark.

 ## Compatibility disclaimer
 This project uses JavaScript Modules.
 Modules are supported by every modern web browser.
 Make sure to access the web app via **http** or **https**.
 In case you want to self-host a copy of this program to experiment with, we recommend using [VSCode](https://code.visualstudio.com/) with Ritwick Dey's Extension **Live Server**.

 ## User interface
-*This program is optimized for use with [Firefox](https://www.mozilla.org/de/firefox/new/).
+*This program is optimized for use with [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 Other browsers might render elements differently.*

 When you first open the page, you are greeted by this user interface (an English version might be added in a later update):